Garmin Venu 4 vs. Venu 3: Did Garmin's best all-around watch get even better?

 - Won't receive new Garmin software like Health Status

-The Garmin Venu 4 builds on the Venu 3, our favorite all-around Garmin watch of the past two years, with subtle design changes, a couple of expected hardware upgrades, and a laundry list of new fitness features that make this fourth-gen model feel like a Forerunner 570 with fewer buttons.
+The Garmin Venu 3 was our favorite all-around Garmin watch of late, so when the Garmin Venu 4, came around in late 2025, it was exciting.
+What's different and is it worth the upgrade over this already great smartwatch?
+There are subtle design changes and expected hardware upgrades.
+But there's also a long list of new fitness features that make this wearable feel like a Forerunner 570 with fewer buttons.

-Still, even if the Venu X1 vs. Venu 3 gap is wider, the Venu 4 has plenty of tempting upgrades for anyone who thought Garmin held back the Venu 3 software too much to make it accessibly "mainstream."
+Following in line with upgrades Garmin has been adding to many of its newer smartwatches, the Garmin Venu 4 has a flashlight, a display that's twice as bright, the addition of voice commands, smart alarms, and new Garmin Coach plans.
+The Venu X1 vs. Venu 3 gap is wider, but the Venu 4 has plenty of tempting upgrades for those who thought Garmin held back too much on the Venu 3 software in order to make it accessibly "mainstream."

 Category | Garmin Venu 4 | Garmin Venu 3 |